OdysseasKr/TSExt/README.md

 ![Left](images/left-wiring.png)
 ![Right](images/right-wiring.png)

-Take note that on the right side, pin `B3` is connected to Insert->Backslash->Enter->Up->Down and *NOT* backspace.
+Note that on the right side, pin `B3` is connected to `Insert->Backslash->Enter->Up->Down` and *NOT* backspace.

 The pin for serial communication between the left and right Arduinos is `D3`

-The rotary encoder is connected to pins B2 and B6 on the left arduino.
+The rotary encoder on the left half is connected to pins `B2` and `B6`.

 ### Flashing
-There are two Arduinos used in total, one for each side.
+There are two Arduinos in total, one for each side.
 Each arduino needs to be flashed with their own qmk firmware.
 To do this you will need a local installation of [qmk-firmware](https://github.com/qmk/qmk_firmware/).

 To start flashing you keyboard, copy the *TSExt* folder from the *firmware* folder to *qmk_firmware/keyboards*.
 The directory structure should be